daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 ## Conclusion

 In this blog post we discussed the basics of information theory and presented an example application for data compression with LLMs.
-Then we discussed the work of Jeon et al 2024 (insert reference), which aimed at finding an explanation for in-context learning through assumptions on the data generating process.
+Then we discussed the work of {{< cite "jeon2024information" >}} , which aimed at finding an explanation for in-context learning through assumptions on the data generating process.
 We then discussed the paper and challenged the idea of assuming the data-generation process was made by transformers.
 We also provided qualitative arguments on that the estimation error says more about a model of data generation, than it says about the distribution of data itself.
 Therefore I think that further work has to be done in this analysis to gain insights that are more meaningfull.
 On the other hand using the information theoretic tool of the estimation error, for analysing neural architectures and scaling laws, as was done in (todo add references), seem promising to me.
 I didnt look at these papers at such detail to have an established opinion about it, but I will after my exams and update the blogpost accordingly.

 # References
 {{< bibliography >}}